6 Steps To Build Personas Like a Boss

 Back in the day (2009) I was helping a Columbia University professor conduct consumer behavior research at the local grocery store.
 We would set up tests inside the store (related to shopping carts, coupons, pricing, etc.) and track people’s purchase behaviors.

 Sound creepy?
-It sure was!
+Sure was!
 It was also fascinating.

 Here are some of the things I learned from that experience and countless others as a marketer: